Hypercodee/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Added solution to task 1
-added command that prints list of group the current user is part of added a script that changes the owner of the file hello to betty
+added command that prints list of group the current user is part of added a script that changes the owner of the file hello to betty added a script that creates an empty file called hello